janwilk-cap/ocp4-jenkins-pipeline-sample/03-setup-jenkins.md

   - Near the bottom of the pod template definition (just above **Delete Template**).
     - Service Account: **`jenkins`**

-You can also ser here the memory and cpu limits
+You can also set here the memory and cpu limits

 - Click Advanced… to open the advanced container template settings.
   - Request CPU: **`1`**